Training structure

 15h

-1 'The way in which the modern West represents nature is the least shared thing in the world' (Descola, 2005, p.
+1 "The way in which the modern West represents nature is the least shared thing in the world" (Descola, 2005, p.
 56).
-According to the anthropologist Philippe Descola, the category of 'Nature' as a reality separate from the human world is an invention of Europeans and is only one of the possibilities available to societies to account for the living and non-living beings that surround them.
+According to anthropologist Philippe Descola, the category of "Nature", as a reality separate from the human world, was invented by Europeans, and is just one of the ways in which societies can account for the living and non-living beings that surround them.

-Although Philippe Descola is contributing to the renewal of questions concerning society-environment relations, he is nevertheless drawing on a long tradition in the human and social sciences.
-Numerous works have already explored the various forms of knowledge and social organisation to which these relationships give rise: ethnoscience, anthropology of technology, economic anthropology, ethnoecology, sociology of science and technology, etc.
+While Philippe Descola is helping to renew questions concerning the relationship between society and the environment, he is also drawing on a long tradition in the human and social sciences.
+Numerous works have already explored the various forms of knowledge and social organization to which these relationships give rise: ethnoscience, anthropology of technology, economic anthropology, ethnoecology, sociology of science and technology, and so on.

 This issue is far from being confined to the academic sphere.
-It also arouses the interest of those involved in conservation (biodiversity, natural resources, etc.) and industry (pharmacology).
-It also mobilises so-called "indigenous" populations who claim, both locally and internationally, access to resources and the preservation of an intangible heritage.
+It is also of interest to those involved in conservation (biodiversity, natural resources, etc.) and industry (pharmacology).
+It is also mobilizing so-called "indigenous" populations who are demanding, both locally and internationally, access to resources and the preservation of an intangible heritage.

-2. Situated at the meeting point of the social sciences and the life sciences, these disciplines analyse how human societies use plants, animals and other components of the environment, but also how their conceptions and representations of their environment(s) orient these uses.
-This research also explores how human societies organise themselves, perpetuate themselves, change to adapt to new contexts (globalisation, global changes) and transmit knowledge about their relationship with nature.
+2. Situated at the crossroads of social sciences and life sciences, these disciplines analyze how human societies use plants, animals and other environmental components, and how their conceptions and representations of their environment(s) shape these uses.
+This research also explores how human societies organize themselves, perpetuate themselves, change to adapt to new contexts (globalization, global change) and transmit knowledge about their relationships with nature.

-For a long time, these disciplines focused more specifically on the interrelations between so-called 'traditional' societies and their immediate environment.
-Subsequently, from the 1970s onwards, researchers reconsidered the distinction between so-called 'traditional' and 'modern' societies in order to better address the new contemporary environmental and social transformations.
+For a long time, these disciplines focused more specifically on the interrelations between so-called "traditional" societies and their immediate environment.
+Then, from the 1970s onwards, researchers reconsidered the distinction between "traditional" and "modern" societies, to better address the new environmental and social transformations taking place today.

-Indeed, on the one hand, local societies, even the most isolated, are affected by events that are decided and take place on different scales (international conventions, economic crises).
+On the one hand, even the most isolated local societies are affected by events that are decided and unfolding on different scales (international conventions, economic crises).
 Their immediate environment is also affected by global phenomena (climate change, erosion of biodiversity, etc.).
-In return, their actions can also have international ecological, social and economic repercussions, when, for example, these societies organise themselves to bring their demands to international arenas.
+In return, their actions can also have international ecological, social and economic repercussions, when, for example, these companies organize to bring their demands to international arenas.

-On the other hand, the relationship that modern societies have with their environment is being reconfigured in the face of the observation that the planet is becoming increasingly "artificial" and threatened by serious disruptions and crises.
-The place of fauna and flora is being reconsidered and is the subject of controversy regarding their rights.
-Moreover, the entry into a new geological era, the Anthropocene, is invoked to call upon both the natural sciences and the human and social sciences to consider differently a common history of the environment and societies.
+On the other hand, the relationship that modern societies have with their environment is being reconfigured in the face of an increasingly "artificialized" planet threatened by serious disruptions and crises.
+The place of flora and fauna is being reconsidered, and their rights are the subject of controversy.
+Moreover, the entry into a new geological era, the Anthropocene, is being used to call on both the natural sciences and the human and social sciences to take a fresh look at the shared history of the environment and society.

-3. The very work of scientists and engineers is seen in a new light.
-In this respect, a new scientific project in the humanities and social sciences aims to reconsider the role of "non-humans" and calls for analytical categories other than those of Nature and Culture.
-New scales and methods of investigation are also envisaged to analyse global processes.
+3. The very work of scientists and engineers is apprehended in a new light.
+A new scientific project in the humanities and social sciences aims to reconsider the role of "non-humans", and calls for analytical categories other than Nature and Culture.
+New scales and methods of investigation are also envisaged to analyze global processes.

-These recent changes of scale invite the researcher in the humanities and social sciences to (re)consider his or her approach through a reflexive approach: he or she is no longer a simple observer, but can also be a real actor in the processes, when not directly involved in a social movement.
+These recent changes in scale invite researchers in the humanities and social sciences to (re)consider their approach through a reflexive lens: they are no longer mere observers, but can also be genuine actors in processes, when they are not directly involved in a social movement.

-4. The objective of this module is to introduce these different scientific and operational fields.
-It is to provide students with reference points and elements for reflection, in order to be able to construct scientific questions on the relations between societies and the environment, in the service of a reflection on the modalities for dealing with current environmental and social issues.
-The varied geographical and disciplinary experiences of the speakers will make it possible to illustrate the approach through a wide range of ecosystem types, socio-cultural contexts and themes.
-In the time available, we will not claim to cover all the themes, approaches and methods in an exhaustive manner.
-Any student wishing to delve deeper into this area will need to engage in a more in-depth training process.
+4. The aim of this module is to introduce these different scientific and operational fields.
+The aim is to provide students with benchmarks and food for thought, enabling them to construct scientific questions on the relationship between society and the environment, and to reflect on the ways in which current environmental and social issues can be tackled.
+The speakers' varied geographical and disciplinary backgrounds will illustrate the approach across a wide range of ecosystem types, socio-cultural contexts and themes.
+In the time available, we cannot claim to cover all the themes, approaches and methods exhaustively.
+Any student wishing to delve deeper into this field will need to take a more in-depth training course.

-Ecology Environment Anthropo Society (Pyrenees seminar)
+Société Ecologie Environnement Anthropo (Pyrenees seminar)

 ECTS